 Start With Sunset

 Kuta is quite close to Denpasar’s Ngurah Rai International Airport.
-The silhouette of planes taking off or landing is another feature that makes sunset in Kuta looks dramatic.
+The silhouette of planes taking off or landing is another feature that makes the sunset in Kuta look dramatic.
 It is certainly not to miss.

 Kuta Art Market

 Kuta Art Market is just a hop away from the beach.
 Around 800 meters from Kuta Night Market.
-Like the night market, the establishment is quite small.
-However, it’s enough for a quick souvenir shopping.
+As the night market, the establishment is quite small.
+However, it’s enough for a quick souvenir shopping tour.
 Here, get lost among the sizable display of arts, handicrafts, clothes, and accessories.

 Items at this beachside market have a comparatively high price since its located in a strategic place.
 Tourists are welcome to bargain.
-Remember, get polite, playful and friendly when haggling.
-Not only it will land into a lower price, but it’s also a way to make local friends here.
+Remember, get polite, playful, and friendly when haggling.
+Not only it will land at a lower price, but it’s also a way to make local friends here.

 Kuta Night Market Opening Hours

-The market opens from 5 PM to 10 PM.
+The market opens from 5 PM to 11 PM.
 The closing hour can be earlier so to be safe, visit early in the evening.
 Also, visit on weekdays because Kuta Night Market is closed on weekends.
-There will be a parking fee around IDR3k-5k.
-On average, dish price is around IDR 20k.
+There will be a parking fee of around Rp3.000-Rp5.000.
+On average, the dish price starts from Rp20.000.

 |Kuta Night Market Opening Hours|